 Mock MRI System

-The simulated environment of an MRI system, consisting of a wood mock-up of an MRI system, non-functioning RF coils, and including a built-in speaker system for playing back recordings of the pulse sequence sounds (purchased in 2001 from Psychology Software Tools, Inc.) is located in Room 1121 of the IRC.
+The simulated environment of an MRI system, consisting of a mock-up of an MRI system, non-functioning RF coils, and including a built-in speaker system for playing back recordings of the pulse sequence sounds.
 This environment also includes the visual and auditory stimulus presentation systems that are used in the actual MRI environment.
 Using the mock MRI system, potential subjects for the MRI scanning sessions can be acclimated to and trained for fMRI studies.
 A headphone-mounted motion detector trains subjects to become aware of their own head motion, which must be minimized during an actual scan.